West Philadelphia Man Creates Map To Track Crime On Social Media

 “I walk about the area a lot,” said Amie Knaus.
 “I live and work in West Philly.
 There’s a lot of people to say good morning to.”

 There is a lot of foot traffic in West Philadelphia.
 Many residents choose their own two feet as a means of transportation.
+But, does everyone feel safe?

 “I’m personally somewhat concerned,” said Dillon Heffernan.
 “I’ve lived in this area maybe four years now.
 It’s never felt particularly unsafe.”